MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 # Quickstart: Create your first Q# program

-In this quickstart, you write a basic Q# program that demonstrates entanglement, a fundamental concept of quantum computing.
+Learn how to write a basic Q# program that demonstrates entanglement, a key concept of quantum computing, by creating a Bell pair.

-Entangles two qubits, also known as a Bell pair.
-Quantum entanglement occurs when two qubits are interconnected.
-In other words, if one qubit is in a certain state, the other is also in that state.
-For more information about quantum entanglement, see [Tutorial: Explore quantum entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement).
+Two or more [qubits](xref:microsoft.quantum.concepts.qubit) can be entangled such that whatever happens to one qubit also happens to the other.
+This means if you measure one qubit in the |0⟩ state, the other qubit is also in the |0⟩ state, and vice versa.
+For more information, see [Sonia's upcoming entanglement article](xref:).

-In this quickstart, you will:
+In this quickstart, you:

+> [!div class="checklist"]
-- Create a Q# file.
+> - Create a Q# file.
-- Allocate two qubits.
+> - Allocate a pair of qubits.
-- Apply operations to entangle them.
+> - Entangle the qubits.

 ## Prerequisites